zaantar/tcl-status/README.md

 >`tcl: ` *{from what plugin is the library loaded}* `(` *{$toolset_common_version}* `@` *{branch name}* `)`

+The `$toolset_common_version` value is displayed only on recent branches where it is accessible from the outside.

 Remaining items show active Toolset plugins, their version and branch.
 Following plugins are supported: